Back Teacher Atik

 Uncountable Nouns

-These are nouns (like liquids, materials, or ideas) that you cannot count.
+These are nouns (like liquids, materials, or abstract ideas) that you cannot count with numbers.

 Examples: water, rice, music, information, advice